versia-pub/server/README.md

 This is a project to create a federated social network based on the [Lysand](https://lysand.org) protocol.
 It is currently in alpha phase, with basic federation and API support.

-This project aims to be a fully featured social network, with a focus on privacy and security.
+This project aims to be a fully featured social network, with a focus on privacy, security, and performance.
 It will implement the Mastodon API for support with clients that already support Mastodon or Pleroma.

 > **Note:** This project is not affiliated with Mastodon or Pleroma, and is not a fork of either project.
 It is a new project built from the ground up.

 ## Features

 - [x] Inbound federation
+- [x] Hyper fast (thousands of HTTP requests per second)
 - [x] S3 or local media storage
 - [x] Deduplication of uploaded files
 - [x] Federation limits